 Any expert will tell you not to waste your money on schools that offer no weapons training for an advanced skill such as bodyguard/executive protection.
-Due to the fact DPS-RSD does not require additional weapons training as part of their Level-4 class outline, many schools have elected to not offer it as they are not being forced to.
-DPS-RSD created their Level-4 course in 1999 (with no updates since) and felt along with old school industry leaders, that a Level-3 Commission class (50 rounds fired at a stationary target) is enough firearms training for bodyguard work, which is far from reality and sad.
+Due to the fact DPS-RSD does not require additional weapons training as part of their Level-4 class outline, many schools have elected not to offer it as they are not being forced to.
+DPS-RSD created their Level-4 course in 1999 (with no updates since).
+We believe additional firearms training should be included in this course, as such we exceed the state’s standards and provide it.

 All students will be exposed to drawing from concealed holsters, firing smaller handguns, full duty handguns, etc. All students will perform basic drills such as: Reflex fire, shooting from cover, shooting from different positions, shooting on the move, along with basic drills and exercises that directly relate to protection work.

 OUR COURSE POINTS: